 - Access the application portal and include the following documents/information in your application submission:

 - A brief 500 word narrative addressing the following:

 - Please describe your research, including your primary discipline and how your research intersects with developmental science.
 Additionally, note how your research program would benefit from the SRCD ECISF program.

 - How can SRCD members benefit from learning about your research?

 - Names of up to 3 suggested mentors.
 [Note: This is optional.]

-The SRCD Interdisciplinary Committee co-chairs will then appoint a subcommittee of 3 Interdisciplinary Committee members who, along with the co-chairs, will review and rate all applications.
+The SRCD Interdisciplinary Committee co-chairs will then appoint a subcommittee of up to 3 additional members who, along with the co-chairs, will review and rate all applications.
 The subcommittee will hold a meeting to discuss the applications and make the final selection of fellows.
 Applications will be evaluated based on research originality, productivity, and potential as well as the committee’s assessment of how likely the applicant is to benefit from participating in the program and to contribute to advancing the interdisciplinary mission.
 Efforts will be made to balance representation across different disciplines.